graphql-python/graphql-server/CONTRIBUTING.md

 # Contributing

-Thanks for helping to make graphql-server-core awesome!
+Thanks for helping to make graphql-server awesome!

 We welcome all kinds of contributions: